Gostomysl: Use in nationalist narratives and rejection of his historicity

 The legend of Gostomysl was much aired by the writers and composers working in the nationalist milieu of Catherine II's reign.
 However, the historians Gerhardt Friedrich Müller and Nikolay Karamzin gave no credit to Tatischev's story, believing that the very name of Gostomysl resulted from a misinterpretation of two Slavic words - gost' ("guest") and mysl' ("thought").
+Gostomysl's existence is doubted by virtually every modern historian.